 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-It’s been a long time in coming, but U.S. Citizenship and Immigration Services (USCIS) has, on November 15, 2013, announced the formulation of a policy known as “parole in place” (PIP), to be applied to the undocumented immediate family members (spouses, parents, and unmarried minor children) of current and past U.S. citizen members of the U.S. Armed Forces and Reserve.
-The PIP policy will ease these would-be immigrants’ path toward U.S. lawful permanent residence (a green card).
+It’s been a long time in coming, but U.S. Citizenship and Immigration Services (USCIS) has, on November 15, 2013, announced the formulation of a policy by which “parole in place” (PIP) can be applied to the undocumented immediate family members (spouses, parents, and unmarried minor children) of current and past U.S. citizen members of the U.S. Armed Forces and Reserve.
+This use of PIP will ease these would-be immigrants’ path toward U.S. lawful permanent residence (a green card).